Mughal war of succession (1707–1709): History

-Mughal emperor Aurangzeb died in 1707 after a 49-year reign without officially declaring a crown prince.
+Emperor Aurangzeb died on 3 March 1707 in Ahmednagar after a 49-year reign without having formally declared a crown prince.
 His three sons Bahadur Shah I, Muhammad Azam Shah, and Muhammad Kam Bakhsh fought each other for the throne.
 Azam Shah declared himself successor to the throne, but was defeated in battle by Bahadur Shah.
 In the meantime Kam Bakhsh moved to Bijapur where he established his own empire.
-His forces were later engaged in battle by the Shah's army and Kam Bakhsh was killed.
+His forces were later engaged in battle by Bahadur Shah's army and Kam Bakhsh died of his wounds sustained in battle.